Fig Group

 The chambers-as-partnership scoping problem

-Unlike a law firm, a barristers' chambers does not itself employ the lawyers.
-Each barrister is self-employed, pays chambers a rent or percentage, and remains personally responsible for their own practice.
-The practical IT consequence is that chambers operates a shared infrastructure - a case-management system, a diary, a clerks' room, a shared print estate, possibly a DX and email platform - while each barrister runs their own devices, their own laptop, sometimes their own dictation stack.
-The Cyber Essentials scoping question is therefore: what counts as chambers' in-scope estate, and what is out of scope because it belongs to the individual tenant?
+Unlike a law firm, a barristers' chambers does not itself employ its lawyers.
+Each barrister is self-employed, pays chambers rent or a percentage, and remains personally responsible for their own practice.
+The Cyber Essentials scoping question is therefore: what counts as chambers' in-scope estate, and what belongs to the individual tenant?

 Criminal chambers: CJSM and the Digital Case System

-Cyber Essentials Plus is the variant that criminal sets usually need.
-The Plus vulnerability scan of internet-facing infrastructure and the sampled endpoint audit directly address the evidence instructing solicitors (and the Legal Aid Agency on serious-crime work) now request before funding a paper.
+Cyber Essentials Plus adds an external vulnerability scan of internet-facing infrastructure and a sampled endpoint audit.
+That evidence is exactly what instructing solicitors - and the Legal Aid Agency on serious-crime work - now request before funding a paper.

 Commercial and civil sets

-Fig Group applies the same flat-fee pricing to chambers as to every other London client.
-We are a ten-minute walk from Holborn, fifteen from the Temple, and we host in-person scoping sessions at our office when the shared clerks' room and the IT provider both need to be in the room.
+Same published flat fee for chambers as for every other London client - no legal-sector premium.
+Our office at 167-169 Great Portland Street is a ten-minute walk from Holborn and fifteen minutes from the Temple, and we host in-person scoping sessions when chambers' clerks' room and IT provider both need to be in the room.

 6-hour guarantee